schultzm/havic/README.md

 _Can havic be used with a custom SUBJECT sequence?_

 Yes.
-The HAVIC pipeline is expected to work for any non-segmented virus genome.
+The havic pipeline is expected to work for any non-segmented virus genome.

 _Can the the SUBJECT file consist of multiple contigs?_